‘The Bachelor’ 2017 Spoilers – Episode 9: Fantasy Suite Brings Drama And Sex?

 — Access Hollywood (@accesshollywood) February 16, 2017

 With her elimination, the remaining three women are Vanessa Grimaldi, Rachel Lindsay, and Raven Gates for the overnight dates.
-Here is the episode where not a lot of details are released until the episode actually airs, so, spoilers are quite limited.
+Here is the episode where not a lot of details are released until the episode actually airs, so spoilers are quite limited.

-Reality Steve reports that as is typical every season, there won’t be a lot known after the doors close for the night of each date either.
+Reality Steve reports that as is typical every season, there won’t be a lot known after the doors close for the night of each date.
 Unless someone comes around later on after the season is over and reveals the secrets, the details are usually kept under lock and key.

 That includes knowing who Nick Viall will sleep with on the dates.
-There are rumors floating around out there, but this info is rather difficult to find out, and some are wondering if this year’s leading man has added to his rather high total of women with which he has had sex.
+There are rumors floating around out there, but this info is rather difficult to find out, and some are wondering if this year’s leading man has added to his rather high total of women with whom he has had sex.

-Anything is possible to happen during this episode, but there is a little bit of serious information that is already known and it is which woman goes home.
-As previously reported by Inquisitr, that woman will be Rachel Lindsay, and ABC made sure to spoil that on their own by announcing her as the lead on the next season of The Bachelorette.
+Anything is possible during this episode, but there is a little bit of serious information that is already known, and it is which woman goes home.
+As previously reported by the Inquisitr, that woman will be Rachel Lindsay, and ABC made sure to spoil that on their own by announcing her as the lead on the next season of The Bachelorette.

 This was a huge surprise for fans as it was so unlike ABC to spoil their own show two whole episodes before Rachel’s elimination even happens.
-It is even more shocking because so many people thought that her and Nick were so close and falling in love, but as she told People, the break-up surprised even her.
+It is even more shocking because so many people thought that she and Nick were so close and falling in love.
+As she told People, the break-up surprised even her.

 “I was definitely heartbroken over the situation.
 I didn’t expect it.
 I didn’t think it would end that way for me.